LONGTIME® Label – Transparency

 This section contains all the information you need to understand the LONGTIME® certification process.
 The aim is to be as transparent as possible, as requested by consumers and, in the near future, by member states in the fight against greenwashing.

 The LONGTIME® label is an environmental sustainability label based on an environmental labeling system.
-It has been developed in accordance with the principles of the ISO14020 series of standards, in particular ISO14021 and ISO14024 .
+It has been developed in accordance with the principles of the ISO14020 series of standards, in particular ISO 14024.
 By producing the explicit environmental claim “Designed to last”, and thanks to its intuitive logo, the LONGTIME® label enables producers to communicate the environmental performance of their products, and more specifically on the notion of lifespan.
-The environmental claim is linked to the product as a whole and verifies, via a public benchmark of 41 criteria, that the product is sustainable in the sense of reliability, robustness and repairability.
+The environmental claim is linked to the product as a whole and verifies, via a public benchmark of 38 criteria, that the product is sustainable in terms of reliability, robustness and reparability.

 In addition to sustainability, the LONGTIME® label verifies the following aspects to be sure that the labelled products are virtuous in each of the important life cycle phases: